snike15243/AllesNL/README.md

 # AllesNL

 **AllesNL** is a super app designed to make visiting the Netherlands convenient.
-No need to worry about whether your favorite delivery app works in the Netherlands or how to navigate public transport — AllesNL allows you to quickly discover and use **mini-app** versions of the most popular Dutch applications.
+No need to worry about whether your favorite delivery app works in the Netherlands or how to navigate public transport, AllesNL allows you to quickly discover and use **mini-app** versions of the most popular Dutch applications.
 Download AllesNL, register, and you’ll be ready to enjoy the complete Dutch app ecosystem.

+---

+This repository is part of the TU Delft *Software Architecture* course project.
+We want new mini-apps to be easily integrated into AllesNL by external developers.
+We’d like your feedback on how well we explain AllesNL and how demanding you find/estimate the mini-app development process to be, in order to assess ease of integration for our final product.
+Please answer the following questionnaire while going through the tutorial: [Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSe0hIYqRhT8uqYeOjy-PNBq0vHsq9Jq22h05tQBd0PFt6baXw/viewform?usp=header).
+If you actually develop a mini-app, please send it to **Aykut, Bryan, Halil, or Luka** so we can add it to our demo.

 ---